antvis/AVA/site/docs/api/data/statistics.en.md

 <embed src='@/docs/common/style.md'></embed>

-The `statistics` module of DataWizard provides common statistical methods, including computing minimum, maximum, variance, Pearson correlation coefficient, etc. The statistical information extracting of `DataFrame` is also based on `statistics`.
+The `statistics` module of data provides common statistical methods, including computing minimum, maximum, variance, Pearson correlation coefficient, etc. The statistical information extracting of `DataFrame` is also based on `statistics`.
 The method will store the values calculated once in the cache, and the values can be taken directly from the cache when calculated again to avoid duplicated calculation cost.

 ## min